Properties of flat-spectrum radio-loud Narrow-Line Seyfert 1 Galaxies: Data analysis and software

-We supplemented these data with information from online catalogs and literature.
+We supplemented these data with information from online catalogues and literature.
 For $\gamma$ rays, we mainly referred to Foschini (2011a), who reported the detection of 7 RLNLS1s with {\it Fermi}/LAT after 30 months of operations.
 When available, we reported more recent published analyses (Foschini et al. 2012, D'Ammando et al. 2013a,d, Paliya et al. 2014).
 No new detections have been claimed to date after Foschini (2011a).
-Therefore, for the non-detected sources in the present sample, we indicated the upper limit of $\sim 10^{-9}$~ph~cm$^{-2}$~s$^{-1}$ as from the {\it Fermi}/LAT performance web page\footnote{http://www.slac.stanford.edu/exp/glast/groups/canda/lat\_Performance.htm}, which is the minimum detectable ($TS=25$) flux above $100$~MeV over a period of 4 years for a source with a power-law shaped spectrum with a spectral index $\alpha=1$.
+Therefore, for the non-detected sources in the present sample, we indicated the upper limit of $\sim 10^{-9}$~ph~cm$^{-2}$~s$^{-1}$ as from the {\it Fermi}/LAT performance web page\footnote{\url{http://www.slac.stanford.edu/exp/glast/groups/canda/lat_Performance.htm}}, which is the minimum detectable ($TS=25$) flux above $100$~MeV over a period of 4 years for a source with a power-law shaped spectrum with a spectral index $\alpha=1$.
 A summary of $\gamma$ ray characteristics found in literature is shown in the Online Material (Table~4).

-For X-rays, we searched for missing sources in the {\it Chandra} X-Assist (CXA, Ptak \& Griffiths 2003) catalog v.4 and {\it XMM--Newton} Slew Survey Clean Sample v.1.5 (XSS, Saxton et al. 2008).
-The two catalogs provide X-ray detections in different energy bands: 0.5--8~keV for the former, and 0.2--12~keV for the latter.
-The fluxes were then converted into the 0.3--10~keV band by using {\tt WebPIMMS}\footnote{http://heasarc.gsfc.nasa.gov/Tools/w3pimms.html} and a fixed photon index value $\Gamma =2$ ($\alpha=1$).
+For X-rays, we searched for missing sources in the {\it Chandra} X-Assist (CXA, Ptak \& Griffiths 2003) catalogue v.4 and {\it XMM--Newton} Slew Survey Clean Sample v.1.5 (XSS, Saxton et al. 2008).
+The two catalogues provide X-ray detections in different energy bands: 0.5--8~keV for the former, and 0.2--12~keV for the latter.
+The fluxes were then converted into the 0.3--10~keV band by using {\tt WebPIMMS}\footnote{\url{http://heasarc.gsfc.nasa.gov/Tools/w3pimms.html}} and a fixed photon index value $\Gamma =2$ ($\alpha=1$).
 Some sources were not observed by any of the above-cited satellites.
 In those cases, we calculated an upper limit by using the detection limit of the {\it ROSAT} All-Sky Survey (RASS, Voges et al. 1999, 2000).

 At infrared/optical/ultraviolet wavelengths, in addition to the {\it Swift}/UVOT data presented here, we used SDSS-III data release 9 (Ahan et al. 2012) and 2MASS (Cutri et al. 2003).
-Only one source, J2021$-$2235, remained without optical coverage from either {\it Swift}/UVOT or SDSS, but we found $B$ and $R$ magnitudes in the US Naval Observatory B1 Catalog (Monet et al. 2003).
+Only one source, J2021$-$2235, remained without optical coverage from either {\it Swift}/UVOT or SDSS, but we found $B$ and $R$ magnitudes in the US Naval Observatory B1 catalogue (Monet et al. 2003).